 It opens up a myriad of options for all sorts of people.
 Millions of people for instance use a proxy/VPN server to watch TV that is normally blocked.
 As we speak there are thousands of people watching the BBC from Spain online something that is technically not supposed to be possible.
 All they do is hide their Spanish IP address by using a proxy server based in the UK which unlocks all the UK TV channels without a problem.

 Many online entrepreneurs use proxies to operate digital identities across the world.
-By switching their IP addresses to match the target countries, they don’t need remote offices or to keep travelling.
+By switching their IP addresses to match the target countries, they don’t need remote offices or to keep travelling for their data gathering.
 Investing in a rotating proxy servers allow firms to target global markets from anywhere in the world.
+They use them to run things like multiple social media accounts, data extraction tools – being able to collect data without the risk of detection and being blocked.
+There are lots of people running huge businesses on eBay and Craigslist simply by virtue of multiple accounts through these next gen residential proxies.
+With the right account, decent proxy management you can mimic a huge network presence from a single desktop at home.

-There are issues though, many websites seek to block the use of proxies to restrict access to international or duplicate connections.
-For example many market companies operate hundreds of social media accounts which is a practice not popular with some of the platforms.
-Instagram for example restrict access or disable people’s accounts if they try and run too many.
+There are issues though, with the traditional, standard proxies based in datacenters that we’ve all been using for years.
+This is due to the detection systems that many websites use in order to block the use of proxies.
+This is done for a variety of reasons, but especially to restrict access to international or duplicate connections.
+For example many internet marketers operate hundreds of social media accounts – a practice not popular with some of the platforms.
+A popular platform for marketers – Instagram restrict access or disable people’s accounts if they try and run even a couple of accounts from the same connection.
 They are even able to detect some proxies primarily based on their IP address ranges.
+Combined with sophisticated AI powered dynamic fingerprinting, it’s become much more difficult to hide and manage duplicate accounts.
+It’s very simple for a web site to instigate IP blocking against any suspected account of address originating from a commercially registered address.

-For example it’s fairly simple to identify a non-home user by the type of IP address they are using.
-Most are classified as commercial or residential ranges, depending on where they are registered.
-Instagram will flag too many connections from commercial IP addresses, whereas those assigned by ISPs are normally treated more favorably.
+With today’s machine learning technology, websites are able to identify a non-home user by the type of IP address they are using.
+Most addresses are classified as commercial or residential ranges, depending on where they are registered.
+Instagram will flag too many connections from commercial IP addresses, whereas those assigned by ISPs are normally treated much more favourably.
+Which is why you’ll find most people have switched to using residential proxies especially for commercial online activities.
+Initially it was difficult to find a proxy service provider who offered a residential proxy platform, fortunately this situation is changing.

 Obviously these IP addresses are very much in demand, however there also difficult to obtain so only a few providers offer them.
 One of the biggest providers is a company called Luminati who have the largest network of residential IP addresses and also a substantial network of mobile IPs too.